Siphon880gh/devbrain/Web Development - Full Stack and More (NextJS, React, Tailwind, Typescript, jQuery, PHP, etc)/Developer - Full-Stack (CSS, HTML, Javascript, NodeJS, React, PHP, Python, and more!)/3a. New Generation (2013) - React, NodeJS, Express, Svelte/NodeJS Pm2 and Ecosystem (moved)/_NodeJS Pm2 and Ecosystem (moved to DevOps - PM2).md

-\_PM2 and its ecosystem.config.js notes are moved to "DevOps - PM2"
+\_PM2 and its ecosystem.config.js notes are moved to DevOps -> Server Scaling -> Legacy -> Process Manager - PM2 (NodeJS)